57 Best Places to Register for Wedding Gifts

 Where to start: The registry process starts with signing up online or in stores.
 The Best Buy mobile app and kiosks help both couples and gift givers.

-Potential downsides: Registering at The Container Store would probably mean you'd have to have more than one registry, considering it's mostly organizational products and they don't have things like sheets, towels or dinnerware.
+Potential downsides: Registering at The Container Store would probably mean you'd have to have more than one registry, considering it has mostly organizational products and doesn’t carry things like sheets, bath towels or dinnerware.

 Bonus perks: After the wedding, you can save 10 percent on any items still left on your registry.
 Your guests get free shipping and gift wrapping on purchases of $75 or more, and they can also buy gifts in groups, so if you register for something that's more expensive, different guests can contribute as much as they want to the purchase of that individual product.

 Where to start: Register online or in stores.